olivermclane/CC-CS430-RoomScheduler-/README.md

 Verify that the file in `django_react_roomscheduler/static/js/main.<hash>.js` and `django_react_roomscheduler/static/js/main.<hash>.js` match the file names described in templates/index.html.

 Once that is done, we are read to our docker-compose.yml.
-Run the following to start the all the containers:
+Make sure docker is open and running then run the following to start the all the containers:

 ```bash
 docker-compose up -d --build
 ```
-Now visit [here](localhost), enjoy the room_scheduler app.
+Now visit [here](http://localhost), enjoy the room_scheduler app.

 #### Notes
 - Allows all the services a second to start up otherwise you will be redirected to a NGINX error.